-Periscope RAD artists receive:
+Periscope RAD artists received:

 - Training: Eight weeks of professional development training customized for working artists living in rural communities;